gerardoanuglo/house-price-predictor/README.md

 Data Source: [Kaggle's](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques) House Prices Competition Dataset

-The data already came seperated into training and testing sets.
+The data already came separated into training and testing sets.
 Each dataset has 80 features, but the training dataset has an extra column with the target variable.
-A total of 2,919 houses spilt evenly into each dataset.
+A total of 2,919 houses split evenly into each dataset.

 ## Exploring the Data

 First, I checked the correlation of features I expected to have a strong correlation with the target variable ("SalePrice").
 Features such as LotArea, Neighborhood, HouseStyle, OverallQual, YearBuilt, KitchenQual, TotRmsAbvGrd, GrLivArea, GarageCars, and YearBuilt.

-OverallQual, KitchenQual, and GrLivArea showed a strong positive correlation with Salesprice.
+OverallQual, KitchenQual, and GrLivArea showed a strong positive correlation with SalesPrice.
 The other features mentioned above have a weak to no correlation to sales price.

 <img width="405" alt="Screen Shot 2022-11-08 at 6 11 06 PM" src="https://user-images.githubusercontent.com/85320743/200719964-5bb6b566-e00a-4434-ab26-129460c6117d.png">